znsio/specmatic-documentation/documentation/reading_reports.md

 ## Report Format

-Qontract strives to pinpoint the location of the error, and tell you exactly what went amiss there.
+Specmatic strives to pinpoint the location of the error, and tell you exactly what went amiss there.

 A report contain 3 components:
 1. the scenario